 A Groundwater Quality Restricted Use Zone (GQRUZ) is an area, site or property where an environmental audit has been conducted and was found to have residual groundwater contamination, usually as a result of previous industrial activity.

-Note: The Groundwater Quality Restricted Use Zone (GQRUZ) dataset is called “Groundwater Restricted Use” in the Victoria Unearthed map system.
+Note: The Groundwater Quality Restricted Use Zone (GQRUZ) dataset is called “Groundwater Restricted Use” on the Victoria Unearthed map site.

 A GQRUZ remains when attempts have been made to clean up the groundwater at the affected site, but full clean-up was not possible - as it is often difficult to remove 100 per cent of groundwater pollution.
 It also may be impractical to clean up groundwater to the level needed to restore it to its original condition.
 EPA then identifies restrictions that should remain on how the water can be used without further treatment.